Azamat-V-U/UI-Testing-Project/README.md

 # UI-Testing-Project

-This project is designed to test the https://magento.softwaretestingboard.com/ using Selenium WebDriver and Pytest libraries.
+This project is designed for testing https://magento.softwaretestingboard.com / using the Selenium WebDriver and Pytest libraries.